 There are buses, taxis and hire cars that can take you around the metropolis; outside the metropolis there are usually taxis, jeepneys and tricycles to most popular destinations.

 The Manila International Airport ("NAIA") is located to the South of Metro Manila, with scheduled flights to all corners of the planet.
-There is also a seaplane service from Manila (close to the Manila Yacht Club) that has daily, scheduled flights to Puerto Galera and Busuanga, and to Subic Bay.

 if you have requirements that are not met here then drop us a line and we will make inquiries for you: